DrStef/DrStef/README.md

 The model is based on the MIMII dataset made available by Hitachi, Ltd. under a Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license. <br>
 https://zenodo.org/records/3384388

-In this study we somewhat violate the rules of the initial challenge: classification in noisy environment.
-But since we have access to multiple channels, it makes much sense to denoise the signals before starting the classification process. <br>
+Unlike most classification models found in literature, this study somewhat deviates from the initial challenge's rules: classification of noisy signals.
+However, since we have access to multiple channels, it makes practical sense to denoise the signals before initiating the classification process.
-Therefore, here the challenge is more about turning the 8-microphones array into a <b> "sensor" for monitoring industrial machinery sounds in a noisy environment.</b> And identifying anomalies, failures, breakdowns.
+Thus, the challenge here is transforming the 8-microphone array into a "sensor" for monitoring industrial machinery sounds in noisy environments.
+Then, we apply the classification model to these denoised signals to automatically identify anomalies, failures, or breakdowns.

-Instead of classifying various machines or types of machines: pump, fan, valve, slider, ...  we will:
+Rather than classifying various types of machines (pumps, fans, valves, sliders), our focus will be:
-- focus on a specific machine type: valve
+- Concentrating on a specific machine type: valves.
-- denoise the recordings* using MVDR beamforming and a custom fixed Generalized Sidelobe Canceler (GSC)
+- Denoising the recordings using MVDR beamforming combined with a custom, fixed Generalized Sidelobe Canceler (GSC).
-- apply unsupervised classification, auto-encoder to two sets: single microphone recordings and denoised GSC output.
+- Applying unsupervised classification techniques (auto-encoder, etc.) to two sets of signals: single microphone recordings and the denoised GSC output, to detect defective valves and demonstrate the benefits of MVDR beamforming combined with GSC.

 <br>
 <b> Applications </b>  <br>
 - <b> Rotating machinery </b> Failure Detection: bearings, motors,rotors.  <br>